jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 I want to write all this stuff, but I haven't.
 This book has been informative enough.
 At the start, I asked, "are you happy?"
 Now you have to ask yourself, "Am I going to do something about it?"

+If the Industrial Age, Left/Right politics, and economics of mass-production don't end with you, then when do they end?

-Thus, the fate of your life, your kids, and your society rests on the simple question.
+The fate of your life, your kids, and your society rests on the simple question.
 Are you on a mission to replace the player god in the sky?
-Will COVID-19 be the thing that finally makes us update our culture from the Industrial Age?
+Will COVID-19 be what finally makes us update our culture to all the fantastic possibilities of modern technology?

 To defeat Darth Blockbuster, you never even have to talk to him.
 All you must do is evolve humanity's cyborgology with new open-source tools: